entigolabs/infralib-lab/quickstart/1/readme.txt

 ![dev_net_plan_details.png](dev_net_plan_details.png)

-Open the "View details" on the **Plan** stage to see the Terraform plan for this step.
+Click the "AWS CodeBuild" on the **Plan** stage to see the Terraform plan for this step.

 ![dev_net_plan_log.png](dev_net_plan_log.png)